kaleabmelkie/meseret/README.md

 - JSON format responses (using [koa-json](https://npmjs.com/package/koa-json)), and
 - logging every request and response (using [koa-logger](https://npmjs.com/package/koa-logger)).

 In addition, a `keys` option can be provided to set Koa `ctx.keys` for signing cookies.
-If the `keys` are set, a sessions support will enabled automatically (using [koa-session](https://npmjs.com/package/koa-session)).
+If the `keys` are set, session support will be enabled automatically (using [koa-session](https://npmjs.com/package/koa-session)).

 These features can be explicitly turned off (or modified) inside the `config` parameter of the `ServerApp` instance.

-Besides the above built-in feature middleware packages, you may specify your own Koa `middleware` in the `config` to be used for the HTTP and/or HTTPS requests.
-You can also find the original `Koa` application instance using `taskOrganizer.app`, among other variables.
+Besides the above built-in feature middleware packages, you may specify your own Koa `middleware` in the `config` to be used for each HTTP and/or HTTPS requests.
+You can also find the original `Koa` application instance using `taskOrganizer.app`, among many other variables.

 Whew!